top of page

 Discover the advantages of Variable Capital Companies (VCC) in Singapore.
 Learn how this flexible fund structure can optimize investments with tax benefits, operational flexibility, and streamlined administration.

-A Variable Capital Company (VCC) is a transformative corporate structure tailored to support investment funds in Singapore.
-This versatile framework allows companies to issue and redeem shares with ease, enabling dynamic management of assets and investments.
+A Variable Capital Company (VCC) is a transformative corporate structure tailored to support investment funds locally.
+This Singapore-based framework allows companies to issue and redeem shares with ease, enabling dynamic management of assets and investments.

 The VCC structure accommodates both open-ended and closed-ended funds, making it a preferred choice for hedge funds, private equity funds, real estate funds, and more.
 Its flexibility, combined with Singapore’s attractive tax incentives, has solidified the VCC as an essential vehicle for fund managers operating in the region.